-If you claim benefits you must inform the relevant authorities if you have a lodger or subtenant, as this may affect the amount of benefit you can claim.
+If you claim benefits and you have a lodger or subtenant, you must inform the relevant authorities as this may affect the amount of benefit you can claim.

 If you move out, you must make sure the lodger or subtenant leaves too.
 If you decide that you want them to leave, you will have to arrange this yourself.

 You should also tell your home insurer that you are taking a lodger or subtenant as it can affect your home insurance cover.